MamaBear-1012/songs-between-us/docs/index.md

       <h1 class="sbw-hero-title">🌿 songs-between-us</h1>
       <p class="sbw-hero-sub">A weekly album letter exchange by Lana &amp; Kayla.</p>

-      <p>A mother–daughter project told through music — one album at a time.</p>
+      <p>A mother-daughter project told through music - one album at a time.</p>
       <p>Each week, we pick an album for the other to listen to.
 Then we write a letter about why it matters, what it reminds us of, or what we hope the other person hears in it.</p>
-      <p>This site is our shared archive — a little musical time capsule we’re building together.</p>
+      <p>This site is our shared archive - a little musical time capsule we’re building together.</p>

       <p><strong>Kayla &amp; Lana 💛</strong></p>
     </div>